This police chief is hiring female officers to fix ‘toxic’ policing

 Clary was hired in Bellevue to replace a chief who was accused by the police union of sexist attitudes, racism and other misconduct.
 Mark Elbert retired after being cleared in an internal investigation and now works for the city as community development director.
 In an email to The Post, he denied wrongdoing.

-Officers say they saw the leadership change as an chance to restore morale and trust within the agency.
+Officers say they saw the leadership change as a chance to restore morale and trust within the agency.
 Clary describes himself as politically conservative.
 There’s a Ronald Reagan quote about delegating authority framed above a bookcase in his office, and twin photos by the door of Clary shaking hands with George W. Bush and Dick Cheney.
 But he says he doesn’t always agree with Republicans on social issues.
 And in managing his department, he preaches that hiring and retaining people from more diverse backgrounds is of paramount importance.

 “If you’re not intentional about recruiting everyone and showing everyone that they can be successful here,” Clary said as Fox News’s midday lineup played on mute on a corner television, “you’re intentionally excluding people.”